 Join the Medical Reserve Corps (MRC)!
 The SHAR-MRC serves Stoughton, Holbrook, Avon, and Randolph.
 They use medical and non-medical staff to assist at emergency shelters (related to storms and power outages, etc.), public events, conduct public education on health and wellness and disaster preparedness, and yes, help out during public health emergencies such as coronavirus.

 They do not have a minimum time commitment.
 You can volunteer as much or as little as you want.
 At this time, our training is done online to limit exposure to Coronavirus.
 The time to register and get training is now!
-Send a text with your name to 781-885-4366 or email the SHAR-MRC.
+Send an email to the SHAR-MRC.

 Covid-19 Self Isolation and Quarantine Requirements